0Shark/p4lab/P4D2_2018_East/exercises/ecn/README.md

 ## Next Steps

 Congratulations, your implementation works!
-Move on to the next
+This finishes the exercises for the introductory part.
+Move on to the next exercise, where we look into data center load balancing: [Loadbalancing](../load_balance).
-exercise: [Multi-Hop Route Inspection](../mri), which identifies which link is the source of congestion.